 Dakota College at Bottineau and Valley City State University have created a unique partnership program, known as the Bridges Program.
 Students are encouraged to apply to the Bridges Program when they do not meet the admission requirements to be admitted into Valley City State University.
 Students become DCB students located on the VCSU campus!
 The program is in its third year and has been gaining popularity.

-Summer Orientation for all new Bridges Program students has been scheduled for Friday, June 24th.
+Summer Orientation for all new Bridges Program students will scheduled during Summer 2017.
 Orientation will take place in the morning prior to VCSU's Orientation.
 Bridges students and families will have the opportunity to learn more about Dakota College at Bottineau, register for classes, and learn more about Financial Aid.
 After the Bridges Orientation, students and families will participate in VCSU's orientation program and learn more about technology, residence life, campus activities and so much more!

-Students can contact, Joy Smith, Bridges Program Coordinator, to sign up for orientation!
+Students can contact, Dr. Valerie Medinger, Bridges Program Coordinator, to sign up for orientation!

 VCSU Campus Life for Bridges Students

 Bridges students can fully participate in VCSU's student life including:

 - Living in one of VCSU's residence halls (including two modern resident halls with suites, air conditioning and private bathrooms).

 - Participate in one of VCSU's many clubs, intramurals, and organizations

 - New Lenovo laptop computers.
 That's the eighth generation of laptops in fifteen years!